Who can attend the Sydney Science Trail education program?

 How will students move between the Royal Botanic Gardens Sydney and the Australian Museum?

-Students will need to complete one walk from either the Royal Botanic Gardens Sydney to the Australian Museum or vice-versa.
+Students will need to complete one walk from either the Royal Botanic Garden Sydney to the Australian Museum or vice-versa.

-We have allowed a 45 minute break for groups to undertake this walk.
-It is an easy, flat walk covering 1.2km, and estimated to take an individual 13 minutes.
+We have allowed a 60-minute break for groups to undertake this walk.
+It is an easy, flat walk covering 1.2km, and takes approximately 13 minutes.

 All students and teachers will be escorted by a Sydney Science Trail volunteer along the safest pedestrian route.